AlbrechtL/welle.io/README.md

 This sections shows how to compile welle.io on Windows 10.
 Windows 7 should also be possible but is not tested.

-1. Install QT 5.10 including the QT Charts and mingw modules by using the the "Qt Online Installer for Windows" https://www.qt.io/download-open-source/
+1. Install Qt 5.10 including the Qt Charts and mingw modules by using the the "Qt Online Installer for Windows" https://www.qt.io/download-open-source/
 2. Clone welle.io https://github.com/AlbrechtL/welle.io.git e.g. by using [TortoiseGit](https://tortoisegit.org).
 3. Clone the welle.io Windows libraries https://github.com/AlbrechtL/welle.io-win-libs.git.
-4. Start QT Creator and open the project file "welle.io.pro" inside the folder "welle.io".
+4. Start Qt Creator and open the project file `welle.io.pro` inside the folder "welle.io".
 5. Build welle.io
 6. Run welle.io and enjoy it